Startups Tortoise, Swiftmile are combining their tech to solve scooter chaos – TechCrunch

 Tortoise, which launched in October, does not make its own scooters.
 Instead, Tortoise sells its software to customers, which need to install about $100 worth of equipment on each scooter in order to run Tortoise’s software.
 That includes two phone cameras, a piece of radar, a processor and a motor.
 If it’s a two-wheeled vehicle, Tortoise requires the addition of robotic training wheels.
 All of this is included in the reference design Tortoise provides to operators.

 Given the volume of micromobility operators in the space today, Tortoise aims to make it easier for these companies to more strategically deploy their respective vehicles and reposition them when needed.
 Using autonomous technology in tandem with remote human intervention, Tortoise’s software enables operators to remotely relocate their scooters and bikes to places where riders need them, or, where operators need them to be recharged.
-On an empty sidewalk, Tortoise may employ autonomous technologies while it may rely on humans to remotely control the vehicle on a highly trafficked city block.
+On an empty sidewalk, Tortoise may employ autonomous technologies, while it may rely on humans to remotely control the vehicle on a highly trafficked city block.

 “Cities say they need 21st-century infrastructure,” Swiftmile CEO Colin Roche told TechCrunch.
 “This creates that where we have these hubs centered around Swiftmile and Tortoise can come and park and charge.
 It’s exactly what the cities want.”